President moves: Holloway from Rutgers out, and these 2 provosts climb the ladder

 Todd Fritch will be leaving his post as provost at the State College of Florida, Manatee-Sarasota following his appointment as president at the University of West Alabama.

 A Ph.D. scholar in geology, Fritch completed the Institute for Educational Management program at the Harvard Graduate School of Education in July 2022.
-Prior to his tenure at State College of Florida, he served as the chief academic officer or provost at Shorelight Education and the American International College.
+Prior to his tenure at State College of Florida, he served as the chief academic officer and vice president at Shorelight Education and held senior academic positions at the American International College of Greece and Northeastern University.

 Kristi Kirk – Concordia University Texas